Dental public health

 Dental-related diseases are largely preventable.
-Public health dentistry is practiced generally through government sponsored programs, which are for the most part directed toward public-school children in the belief that their education in oral hygiene is the best way to reach the general public.
-The pattern for such programs in the past was a dental practitioners annual visit to a school to lecture and to demonstrate proper tooth-brushing techniques.
+Public health dentistry is often practiced through government-sponsored programs, usually directed to public-school children, following the premise that early education about oral hygiene is the best way to reach the general public.
+For example, a dental practitioner's annual visit to a local school to demonstrate proper tooth-brushing techniques.

 In the 1970s, a more elaborate program emerged.
-It included a week of one-hour sessions of instruction, demonstration, and questions and answers, conducted by a dentist and a dental assistant and aided by a teacher who had previously been given several hours of instruction.
+It included a week of one-hour sessions of instruction, demonstration, and questions and answers, conducted by a dentist with a dental assistant and aided by a teacher who had previously been given several hours of instruction.
 Use was also made of televised dental health education programs, which parents were encouraged to observe.

 Background

 Even with fluoridation and oral hygiene, tooth decay is still the most common diet–related disease affecting many people.
 Tooth decay has the economic impact of heart disease, obesity and diabetes.

-Tooth decay is, however, easily prevented by reducing acid demineralisation caused by the remaining dental plaque left on teeth after brushing.
 Risk factors for tooth decay include physical, biological, environmental, behavioural, and lifestyle-related factors such as high numbers of cariogenic bacteria, inadequate salivary flow, insufficient fluoride exposure, poor oral hygiene, inappropriate methods of feeding infants, and poverty.
-Neutralising acids after eating and at least twice a day brushing with fluoridated toothpaste will assist prevention.

 Cavities can develop on any surface of a tooth, but are most common inside the pits and fissures in grooves on chewing surfaces.
 This is where the toothbrush bristles and fluoride toothpaste cannot reach effectively.

 Gum diseases gingivitis and periodontitis are caused by certain types of bacteria that accumulate in remaining dental plaque.
-The extent of gum disease depends a lot on host susceptibility.
+The extent of gum disease depends on host susceptibility.

 Daily brushing must include brushing of both the teeth and gums.
 Effective brushing itself, will prevent progression of both tooth decay and gum diseases.
 Neutralising acids after eating and at least twice a day brushing with fluoridated toothpaste will assist preventing dental decay.
 Stimulating saliva flow assists in the remineralisation process of teeth, this can be done by chewing sugar free gum.
 Using an interdental device once daily will assist prevention of gum diseases.

 Fissure sealants applied over the chewing surfaces of teeth, block plaque from being trapped inside pits and fissures.
 The sealants make brushing more effective and prevent acid demineralisation and tooth decay.
 A diet low in fermentable carbohydrates will reduce the buildup of plaque on teeth.

 Practice

 Competencies

-The American Board of Dental Public Health (ABDPH) devised a list of competencies for dental public health specialists to follow.
+The American Board of Dental Public Health devised a list of competencies for dental public health specialists to follow.
 Dental public health specialists are a select group of certified dentists.
 The ten competencies allow for growth and learning of individuals and set expectations for the future.
 An advantage of the design is that they are implementable on a global level.
 The list is updated periodically.